What are Character Traits?

 What a character!

+In order to learn what character traits are, we need to understand the different types of characters.
 Whether it’s the white whale in Moby Dick, the tiger in Life of Pi, or Harry Potter in The Prisoner of Azkaban, every fictional story you’ve ever read is character driven.
 And, if you think about it, characters are not always people – or animals for that matter.
 Characters can be monsters, spirits, a storm, or even that creepy semi-truck in Steven Spielberg’s Duel.

 Why do we need characters?
 Because their needs and motivations are central to the action.
 Characters do things.
 They want things.
 They pursue goals.
 And all of this drives the story forward.
 But, what actually creates a character in a piece of literature?
 How do they come to life in our minds while we’re reading?
 The answer is simple: character traits.
 So, what are character traits anyway?
 Read on!

 Character traits are the many different aspects of a person’s personality and behavior.
 Everyone – fictional and otherwise – is an amalgam of dozens of different traits.
 Stop for a moment and think about a fictional character like Harry Potter.
 How would his friends describe him?
 They might say he’s strong, patient, loyal.
 Now think how he would describe himself at times.
 Nervous.
 Sad.
 Uncertain.
 While these descriptions are contradictory, they can all still be part of the same character.
 Character traits are the good and the bad, the noble and the selfish, the right and the wrong that make up the complex – and sometimes conflicted – personalities of real people and fictional ones, as well.